New Here?

 If you don't see your question here, we would love to chat with you about your specific request.
 You can submit a question using our contact form, and we'll be in touch with you as soon as we can!

-Our History
+Our Rich History

-Berwyn United Methodist Church enjoys a rich history of commitment and devotion to our Lord and community that dates back to 1881.
-At that time Reverend Andrew Cather organized a Sunday School in Devon that was held in a small frame chapel, called the Eagle Methodist Episcopal Church.
-A storm demolished this building in 1883 and services were moved to Berwyn Hall in 1884 where the church was established as part of the Salem charge; therefore, 1884 is the official founding date of our church.
+In 1881, Reverend Andrew Cather organized a Sunday School in Devon, held in a small frame chapel called the Eagle Methodist Episcopal Church.
+Unfortunately, a storm demolished this building in 1883.
+Subsequently, services were relocated to Berwyn Hall in 1884, where the church officially established itself as part of the Salem charge.
+Thus, 1884 marks the official founding date of our church.

 Top